SMAC-Group/ptds2018_website/content/tutorials/style.md

     - `AllGenerics.R` (or `AllGeneric.R`), a file that stores all S4 generic functions.
     - `zzz.R`, a file that contains `.onLoad()` and friends.

-* If the file contains only one function, name it with the function name.
+* If the file contains only one function, name it by the function name.

 * Use `methods-` prefix for S4 class methods.